-I also have an interest in research data management, particularly the issues surrounding reproducibility and data provenance in scientific computing.
-I am the lead developer of the PyRDM and Git-RDM projects which assist researchers in publishing their software source code and data to online, persistent and citable repositories.
+Issues surrounding reproducibility and data provenance in the field of scientific computing are also of particular interest.
+I have led the development of the PyRDM and Git-RDM projects which assist researchers in publishing their software's source code and simulation data to online, persistent and citable repositories.

-In addition to research, I also have a passion for teaching.
-I regularly deliver computing and mathematics-based courses at undergraduate and postgraduate level.
-I am also a certified Software Carpentry Instructor, an Associate Fellow of the Higher Education Academy, and a STEMNET Ambassador.
+In addition to research, I have a passion for teaching.
+I have experience in delivering STEM courses at both undergraduate and postgraduate level.
+I am also a certified Software Carpentry Instructor and a STEM Ambassador.

-On the recreational side of things, I have a strong interest in amateur radio (also known as ham radio).
-I have been licensed since 2012 and currently hold the callsign 2E0ICL.
+On the recreational side of things, I have a strong interest in amateur radio (also known as ham radio) and currently hold the callsign M0UOS.

-You can contact me by email at C.T.Jacobs@soton.ac.uk, or by post:
+You can contact me by email at email@example.com or via social media (see the links at the bottom of the page).